Zoom Integration setup

 • Enable automatic deletion of files - Select whether to delete the content from Zoom after uploading to Kaltura.

 • When enabled, the content will be deleted after one day.
-The delay time can be updated in the Zoom drop folder, via Admin Console.
+The delay time can be updated in the Zoom drop folder, via the Admin Console.

 • Enable transcriptions - Select whether to use Zoom transcription when uploading the content.

-Based on Zoom user ID - How matching Zoom Users should be handled:
+Based on Zoom user ID - How matching Zoom users should be handled:

-• Do not Modify
+• Do not modify

-• Add Postfix
+• Add postfix

-When choosing the Zoom User ID, the Zoom user ID is matched to a Kaltura user ID, and as a fall back, Kaltura also tries to match the user's email address.
-In some cases, users are defined in Zoom differently than they are defined in Kaltura.
-For example, Zoom may transfer the entire email address (e.g. first.last@company.com) and in some cases only the user name (e.g. first.last).
+When choosing the Zoom User ID, it's matched to a Kaltura user ID, and as a fall back, Kaltura also tries to match the user's email address.
+In some cases, users are defined in Zoom differently than they are in Kaltura.
+For example, Zoom may transfer the entire email address (e.g. first.last@company.com), or in some cases only the user name (e.g. first.last).
 This setting enables sync between Zoom users and Kaltura users by adding or removing a postfix (e.g. @company.com) or maintaining the same user ID as in Zoom.

 • Add as co-publishers